gmc-norr/st2-analysis/README.md

 - `mount_points`: An array of mappings between windows paths and their mount points on the system.
     - Each entry in the array should be an object with two keys: `win` and `unix`.
 The value for `win` should be a windows path, and `unix` should be the path where the windows path is mounted.
 - `notification_email`: An array of email addresses where notifications will be sent
+- `plumber.config_repo`: The URL to the GMC0-Norr config-repo that contains the pipeline settings corresponding to the TestProfiles from iGene

 ## Actions